About this listing

 We have a fully stocked gourmet kitchen - and the cook gets an ocean view, too.
 Dining table seats 10, 14 with extension.
 Foosball, pinball, Legos, ping pong and lots of other toys for the kids.
 Steinway grand piano for the musically inclined.
 Off-street parking for six cars is available.

 The Spanish Bay Club is a lovely 20-minute walk away, along the world-famous Pacific Grove recreation trail.
-Guest club privileges for tennis, exercise and weight room, heated pool, spa, sauna, steam, poolside dining, massage and beauty treatments are available.
+Guest club privileges for up to four people for tennis, exercise and weight room, heated pool, spa, sauna, steam, poolside dining, massage and beauty treatments are available.
 Surf, snorkle, or stroll the beautiful beaches and coves.
 Make S'mores at a bonfire on our secluded beach.

 Pricing varies according to length of stay: $1100 per night for 2 or 3 nights; $1000 per night for 4 or 5 nights, $900 per night for 6 or 7 nights.
 Guests in excess of 8 will be charged $100 per person per night.
 Special event pricing and mid-week discounts may apply.